 - Default folder of C:\Program files\XBCD (win32) or C:\Program Files(x86)\XBCD (win64) is fine.
 Click next to continue.

-- XBCD Drivers and Source Code – Should be selected from the dropdown.
+- XBCD Drivers and Source Code - This should be selected from the dropdown.
 Click next to continue.

 - Default XBCD program shortcut is fine.
 Click next to continue.

-- Click install to begin installation of XBCD.
+- Click install to begin the installation of XBCD.

 - Information about the shortcut.
 Click next to continue.